Falcon Seasonal Closures & Smith Rock Access

 - Walking with Woodstock( Asterisks pass)

 - Phoenix Line (Phoenix Buttress)

 - Lines crossing the Lower Gorge that contact State Park land.
 (BLM + private land anchored lines exist)

 The Future of Access & Regulation

 Thanks to improved stewardship and conduct, slackliner assisted park cleanups, and OSA/Park meetings, there is a lot of hope for the future of highlining at Smith Rock.
 It’s also worth tipping our hats to the climbing community in their trailblazing efforts towards adventure sport access within Smith.
 Historic efforts by the climbing community have helped to establish acceptance towards both gear stashes and bolt presence.
 Years of effort by climbers and recently highliners have also helped to establish access trails all over the park.

 Looking to the future, there are two primary fronts for highline access.
 First, Oregon State Parks is in the process of authoring a new management “Master Plan” for Smith Rock.
 Generally speaking, this document will guide park policy within the park for the next 20 years.
 Fortunately, OSA is on an advisory board for this process and will represent Highliner interests to State Parks as needed in this process.
-The authorship of the new Master Plan is expected to take at least a year to complete.
+The authorship of the new Master Plan is expected to take into 2018 to complete.

 How Can You Help?